Weekly Oil Markets Recap - Price Rallies As Market Can No Longer Ignore Bullish Fundamentals

 One of the oil bulls since 2015, Andy Hall of Astenbeck Capital, threw in the towel at the start of July pointing to shale production growth tipping the market back into oversupply.

-Goldman Sachs, Morgan Stanley, JP Morgan, Barclay, Bank of America Merrill Lynch, RBC Capital Markets, and the majority of the sellside community all lowered price forecasts and reiterated the threats of US shale and the growing pains OPEC has to deal with as the global storage rebalancing stalls...
+Goldman Sachs (NYSE:GS), Morgan Stanley (NYSE:MS), JPMorgan (NYSE:JPM), Barclays (NYSE:BCS), Bank of America Merrill Lynch (NYSE:BAC), RBC Capital Markets, and the majority of the sell-side community all lowered price forecasts and reiterated the threats of US shale and the growing pains OPEC has to deal with as the global storage rebalancing stalls...

 But did the storage rebalancing stall?

 No, it did not.
-And while we wrote that the Atlantic Basin in early June was oversupplied with light sweet crude from Africa producers, the market has quickly absorbed the excess supply as refinery demands pick-up.
-China, the bellwether in the oil markets, increased quota for teapot refiners in July leading to excess supplies being draw down.
+And while we wrote that the Atlantic Basin in early June was oversupplied with light sweet crude from Africa producers, the market has quickly absorbed the excess supply as refinery demands pick up.
+China, the bellwether in the oil markets, increased quota for teapot refiners in July, leading to excess supplies being drawn down.

 Even as the consensus grew increasingly bearish over the last month, we stood firm on our call for higher oil prices.
 We received a lot of backlash from both our premium subscriber base and public user comments berating our bullish call, and pointing to the increasing "perceived" oversupply building in global oil supplies.